GBADsInformatics/BiomassDashboardV2/README.md

-# Population Dashboard - Version 2
+# Biomass Dashboard - Version 2

-The purpose of this dashboard is to visualize livestock population data from:
+The purpose of this dashboard is to visualize livestock biomass data calculated by:
-* FAOSTAT
-    * QCL/Stocks dataset
-    * GE - FAOTIER 1 dataset
-    * GE - UNFCCC dataset
 * WOAH
-* EuroStat
+* GBADs

 ## Running the app